Floorp-Projects/Floorp/devtools/docs/user/web_console/helpers/index.rst

   Clears the console output area.

 clearHistory()
-  Just like a normal command line, the console command line `remembers the commands you've typed <https://developer.mozilla.org/en-US/docs/Tools/Web_Console#command_history>`_.
+  Just like a normal command line, the console command line :ref:`remembers the commands you've typed <command_line_interpreter_execution_history>`.
 Use this function to clear the console's command history.

 .. _web_console_helpers_copy: